barbierom/Makefile-latex/README.md

 I. File list
 ---------------
-* ```main.tex```: In this file the documentclass and the inclued libraries are defined.This file is going to define the page template.
-In this file you have also to insert the report.tex file.
-Usually, the content files will be put on Contents/ directory
+* ```template_xxx.tex```: In this file the documentclass and the inclued libraries are defined.This file is going to define the page template.
-* ```bibliograpy.bib```: This is the bibliograpy.
-The inclusion is not already implemented
+* ```main.tex```: This file is goid to include the template_xxx.tex and the reports files written in the Contents/ directory.
+Inside the Contents theare is also the bibliography.bib.

 II.
 Directory list
 ---------------
 * ```Contents```:  In this directory you write the report using the latex languages.
 In this file you dont care abount the page template.
-The file has  to be included in the main.tex file.
+The file isndie the Contents/ have  to be included in the main.tex file.
 If you are writing a book, the best solution is to create differents directory with chapeter_x.tex inside.
 Inside the directoryyou can put also the figure in order to maintein the proper organizaion of the file list.
 * ```Figures```: here you are going to put the Figures.
-* ```Output```: In this directory the pdf and dvi result is stored
+* ```Output```: In this directory, the latex ganerated files are stored.
-* ```report.tex```:

 III.
 Usage
 --------------